Ministry of Emergency Situations (Russia): Sergei Shoigu

 The first Minister in charge of EMERCOM was Sergei Shoigu.
-He was appointed by President Yeltsin in November 1991 as Chairman of the State Committee of the Russian Federation for Civil Defence Matters, Extraordinary Situations and the Liquidation of Natural Disasters.
-Shoigu was given the rank of Major General in October 1994, and his committee became a ministry in January 1994.
-President Yeltsin showed his faith in the importance of EMERCOM by designating Minister Shoigu a member of the Russian Security Council by Presidential Decree on February 1, 1994.
-In May 2012 he was appointed as Governor of Moscow Oblast and he resigned from his office.
+He was appointed by the Presidium of the Supreme Council of Russia as Chairman of the State Committee for Extraordinary Situations on 17 April 1991 and by President Yeltsin on 19 November 1991 as Chairman of the State Committee of the Russian Federation for Civil Defense, Emergency Situations and Elimination of the Consequences of Natural Disasters.
+Shoigu was given the rank of Major General in October 1994, and his committee became a ministry on 10 January 1994 with Shoigu as a minister.
+President Yeltsin showed his faith in the importance of EMERCOM by designating Minister Shoigu a member of the Russian Security Council by Presidential Decree on 1 February 1994.
+On 11 May 2012 he was appointed as Governor of Moscow Oblast and he resigned from his office.